What personal hardships have you encountered in preparing for a career in dentistry? Which have you overcome, and how did you do so?

-I am an extremely hard working and determined young woman.
-I do not let things keep me down or distract me from my goals.
-Nothing in my life has come easy for me and I have experienced hardships and setbacks but I never ever give up.
-I am resilient and I always strive to put my best foot forward.
+I feel that I have a very compassionate and giving spirit.
+My zest for life and my passion for assisting others fuels my desire to become a dentist that is mainly active in her community.
+Hard-working and determined, I do not let things keep me down or distract me from my goals.
+Nothing in my life has come easy for me, and I have experienced hardships and setbacks, but I never give up.
+I am resilient and always strive to put my best foot forward.
 A sincere, honest, and compassionate person, I am not just concerned with my success but the success of others around me.
 I want everyone connected to me to achieve their dreams in life.
 I am committed to going to dental school and becoming a dentist.
-Everyday I go to work, I am excited to be there, ready to learn, and I see myself someday having my own dental practice.
-I am prepared to do anything and everything I need to do to accomplish this goal; I just need help getting there.
-I want to not only get into dental school but I want to successfully complete dental school and excel at pediatric dentistry.
+Every day I go to work, I am excited to be there, ready to learn, and I see myself someday having my dental practice.
+I am prepared to do whatever it takes to accomplish this goal of eventually becoming a pediatric dentist.

-I spent a lot of time as a volunteer performing dental assessments for elementary students and the disparity of health care and health education is most notable across socio-economic levels and their corresponding neighborhoods.
-It is evident that there needs to be more healthcare providers in urban as well as rural areas where dentists are underrepresented.
-I also want to work hard to contribute to oral health education because I am convinced that that education is a key component in treating oral disease.
-I have witnessed people as young as 19 having all their teeth extracted (full mouth extractions) and then being fitted for a dentures.
-My grandfather, even though he never went to college, he instilled in me a desire and passion to serve my community and that is what I plan to do.
+I spent a lot of time performing dental assessments for elementary students as a volunteer.
+More providers are needed where dentists are underrepresented.
+I also want to work hard to contribute to oral health education because I am convinced that education is a critical comcriticalent in treating oral disease.
+I have witnessed people as young as 19 having all their teeth extracted (complete mouth extractions) and then being fitteddenturestures.
+My grandfather instilled a desire and passion for serving my community, which I plan to do.
 No matter where I live, I will labor to lessen disparities in the quality of oral health care.
-My goal is to be a comprehensive dentist that works with other health care professionals to help lead our patients to optimal health, because if there are disparities in oral health there is most likely disparities in other areas of health care that also need to be overcome.
+My goal is to be a comprehensive dentist who works with other health care professionals to help lead our patients to optimal health.
+If there are disparities in oral health, there are most likely disparities in other areas of health care that also need to be overcome.

 What economic hardships have you encountered in preparing for a career in dentistry?
-Which have you overcome and how did you do so?
+Which have you overcome, and how did you do so?

 Why have you chosen to apply to this program?